0xGuillaume/AzStudenv/README.md

 # AzStudenv

 **AzStudenv** (_Azure Studenv Environment_) is a tool that create an **IaaS** Azure Linux environment for tests and development purpose.
-This tool has mainly been designed for Azure Student subscriptions but works with a standard subscription too.
+This tool has mainly been designed for Azure Student subscriptions but works with a standard subscription as well.

 You can create up to **3 virtual machines** with the **same** image whatever virtual machines amount needed :